Even with Ireland’s autumn win, Northern Hemisphere still playing catch up with All Blacks, says Lawrence Dallaglio

 Dallaglio insists that, having watched the home nations and in action over the last few weeks, he is left with a feeling of concern and disappointment.

-The World Cup winner, below, claims: “In my eyes, New Zealand are still without doubt the favourites to lift the World Cup… even though they lost to the Irish recently.
+The winner, below, claims: “In my eyes, New Zealand are still without doubt the favourites to lift the World Cup… even though they lost to the Irish recently.
 They have won the last two and are going for an unprecedented third in a row.

 “What this Six Nations has highlighted so far is that tactically a lot of the sides are still behind the Southern Hemisphere giants, particularly the All Blacks.